dnutiu/retroactiune/Readme.md

 3.1.407
 ```

-This is a side project and it's still work in progress, therefore the lack of docummentation.
+This is a side project and it's still work in progress, therefore the lack of documentation.
 The goal is to create a Web Application for managing Feedback.